 You are able to bring your spouse and children under the age of 21 to the United States as E-2 derivate visa holders.

 There is no restriction on the total number of years for which a U.K. National can hold an E2 visa.
-E2 visas are issued to U.K Nationals in increments of up to five years.
+Multiple entry E2 visas are issued to U.K Nationals in increments of up to a maximum of five years.

 The terms and conditions under which the national of any country can obtain an E-2 visa are dictated by the terms of a treaty between the country in question and the United States.

-The treaty between the United Kingdom and the United States contains a provision that results in a rule that the applicant should be resident in the United Kingdom.
+The treaty between the United Kingdom and the United States contains a provision that results in a residency restriction on UK E-2 visa applicants.
+This residency restriction requires UK E-2 visa applicants to be resident in the mainland United Kingdom.
 This therefore raises a question about UK passport holders who are not resident in the United Kingdom.

 It is possible to “change status” from another visa status to E-2 “status” from within the United States.
 For example, an applicant who enters the United States on a B-1 visa to investigate setting-up a business might later be able to “change status” to E-2 status and lawfully operate a business that has been formed.

 As the visa waiver, or ESTA, program is NOT a visa it is NOT possible to change status from an ESTA to E-2 status from within the United States.
 This is the reason that many UK Nationals obtain a B1/B2 visa before entering the United States and do not rely on the ESTA/visa waiver program.
 While “changing status” to E-2 status means that you will enjoy the same benefits as persons admitted to the United States using an E-2 visa it is not the same as being granted an E-2 visa.
 Upon departure from the United States you will lose your E-2 “status” and will need to apply for an E-2 visa in a US consulate to re-enter the United States.